Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Table of Contents

-5. FAQ
+5. Storage

-7. JUMP TO RECIPE
+8. JUMP TO RECIPE

 This easy recipe for vanilla crazy cake is made with only pantry staples.
 It’s also known as wacky cake or depression cake.
-This recipe originated in the depression era and is a white cake without eggs or milk that’s still moist and delicious!
+This recipe originated in the Depression era and is a white cake without eggs or milk that’s still moist and delicious!

 A piece of cake on a plate, with Vanilla and Milk